microsoft/showwhy/docs/deployment/README.md

 * A worker node, deployed as a docker container with extra worker configuration.

 ## Deployment Options
 We currently deploy the application using Azure Kubernetes Services (AKS).
 You can deploy an AKS container directly to your Azure subscription with one click, the instructions are [here](./azure-scripts/README.md).
-You can choose to deploy it with or without auth.
+This methos does not uses authentication.

 The instructions for deploying manually the application using AKS are [here](./AKS_DEPLOY.md).
 This method uses authentication.